iamahmedshahh/veruswebextension/README.md

 - ✅ Connection with dApps and getting wallet address and balance
 - ✅ Basic wallet creation and management
 - ✅ Receive Testnet Currencies and VRSCTEST transactions
-- ✅ Send is undergo and will be up soon
+- ✅ Send is undergo and will be up soon (See test folder to check the working send on CLI)
 - ✅ Secure key storage

 ### Next Milestone
 - 🔄 MetaMask-style transaction signing UI.
 - 🔄 Added NFT Suppport.
-- 🔄 More Features such as swaps.
+- 🔄 Any to Any Swap on Verus Blockchain.
 - 🔄 Support for main net with enhanced testing.
 - 🔄 Multi wallet feature.

-### Future Roadmap
 - 📍 VerusID support
-- 📍 NFT support
 - 📍 Integrate Defi LLAMA

 Your suport can help accelerate development and bring these features to life! 🚀